gevorggalstyan/gevorggalstyan.github.io/_posts/2016-01-14-fat-arrow-functions.md

 ### Lexically binding `this`

 There is another good reason to use fat arrow functions.
 There is the issue with the context of `this`.
 With arrow functions, you don't need to worry about `.bind(this)` or setting `that = this` anymore, as fat arrow functions pick the context of `this` from the lexical surrounding.
-Have a look at the next [example] (https://jsfiddle.net/pklinger/rw94oc11/):
+Have a look at the next [example](https://jsfiddle.net/pklinger/rw94oc11/):

 ```javascript
 // globally defined this.i
 this.i = 100;